 In 1999 the Trust joined with Housing New South Wales to establish a partnership called ‘Community Greening’.
-‘Community Greening’ is the name for a range of activities to promote communal garden projects undertaken by the Royal Botanic Gardens & Domain Trust and Housing New South Wales together.
-By promoting communal gardening in social housing communities, and on nearby locations, we make a significant contribution to improved social cohesion, crime reduction and public health in both urban and regional New South Wales.
+‘Community Greening’ is a range of activities to promote communal garden projects.
+By promoting communal gardening in social housing communities, and on nearby locations, we make a significant contribution to improved social cohesion, crime reduction and public health in both urban and regional New South Wales

-Thanks to financial support of Housing New South Wales, the Trust employs full time education horticulturists on the ‘Community Greening’ program, who work with the Housing New South Wales Community and Tenant Participant Programs Unit and Regional Coordinators.
+Thanks to financial support of Housing New South Wales, the Trust employs full time education horticulturists on the ‘Community Greening’ program, who work with the Housing New South Wales Staff, Partners and Community Development organisations and staff.
 Currently there are in excess of 200 communities participating in the development or establishment of gardens in social housing communities, on local Council land, in the grounds of churches, hospitals and schools throughout New South Wales.

 ‘Community Greening’ also has its own dedicated vehicles - to allow us to pick up and drop off materials from many generous supporters who contribute seeds, plants, landscape materials for use by community groups.
 These include the Foundation and Friends of the Botanic Gardens, Eden Gardens, Oasis Horticulture, Yates Horticulture, Alpine Nurseries, Northcote Pottery, Edibleplantscapes, Twigz and Camerons Nurseries.